pete-hotchkiss/pete-hotchkiss/readme.md

 ## Hey,

-Im head up design and f/e engineering at a FTSE250 corp, in London, UK.
+I head up design and f/e engineering at a FTSE250 corp, in London, UK.

 * Design systems + Design Ops
 * Product and Service design